 What Happens If You Give Up On Love?

-There are circumstances where love is not enough.
+Sometimes love just isn’t enough.
 Anyone who is caught in an unhealthy relationship has every right to move on without guilt or remorse.
-Even so, you have to hold on to the hope that love will come to you someday.
+Is it ok to give up on love when that happens?
+No, not even then.
+No matter what, you have to hold on to the hope that love will come to you someday.
+Because if you don’t, then a destroyed self-worth, loneliness and a general dissatisfaction from life are only some of the things that happen when you give up on love.

-Other than such extraordinarily overbearing circumstances where the person who is meant to love you and make you feel secure begins to violate your mental or physical sanctity, love must fight tooth and nail to preserve love in your life.
+We also know it’s easier said than done.
+Being in such extraordinarily overbearing circumstances where the person who is meant to love you and make you feel secure begins to violate your mental or physical sanctity, can have its repercussions.
+And yet, you must fight tooth and nail to preserve love in your life.

 1. Relationships overwhelm you

-When you no longer believe that love exists or is meant for you, the idea of romantic relationships starts to overwhelm you.
+When you give up on love and no longer believe it love exists or is meant for you, the idea of romantic relationships can start to overwhelm you.
 You don’t see a point in investing so much in something that, according to you, is bound to fizzle out someday.

-Perhaps, you have been in long-term relationships or a marriage that reached a point of stagnation and love just fizzled out.
-Eventually, the relationship that you had invested so much of yourself in came undone.
-Now, the though of starting all over again exhausts you.
+Perhaps, you have been in long-term relationships or a marriage that has reached the point of stagnation.
+Eventually, even relationships you invest a lot in may come undone.
+Dealing with the heartbreak can make the thought of starting all over again exhausting.

 While that is understandable, you have to be mindful of the fact that all relationships require work and commitment from both partners.
-Once you find someone who is ready to meet you half-way, you’d realize that not all relationships are exasperating, overwhelming or hollow.
+Once you find someone who is ready to meet you halfway, you are bound to realize that not all relationships are exasperating, overwhelming, or hollow.

 2. Trust issues are a result of quitting love

-Betrayal, heartbreak and a void in your heart are the reasons why someone would consider giving up on love.
+Betrayal, heartbreak, and a gaping void in your heart are the reasons why someone may consider giving up on love.
 In such situations, trust issues take hold.
 You’re convinced that anyone interested in you either has vested interests or is playing you.

-One of the tell-tale signs you’ve given up on love is that you become cynical of the idea that someone can love you for who you’re.
-Even if there is a person pursuing you and you too have feeling for them, you will not be able to embrace the idea of loving them because a part of you cannot trust them.
+One of the tell-tale signs you’ve given up on love is that you become cynical of the idea that someone can love you for who you are.
+Even if there is a person pursuing you and you too have feelings for them, you will not be able to embrace the idea of loving them because a part of you cannot trust them.

 3. Commitment issues

-This fear of commitment is a defense mechanism developed subconsciously to protect your emotions and feeling.
+This fear of commitment is a defense mechanism that works subconsciously to protect you from hurt.
 As a result, you may have a tough time fostering committed relationships or becoming emotionally invested in another person.

 4. Loss of belief in relationships

 If you want to give up on love forever, there is sure to be a valid reason behind it.
-Perhaps, you’ve been in a relationship infested with lying, manipulation, infidelity or abuse.
-Or maybe you saw your parents, siblings or other loved ones trapped in relationships with such unhealthy patterns.
+Perhaps, you’ve been in a relationship full of abuse, manipulation, and infidelity.
+Or maybe you saw your parents, siblings, or other loved ones trapped in relationships with such unhealthy patterns.
+These could be possible signs you will never fall in love again because you’ve lost faith in the whole concept.

-As a result, you become convinced that all happy couple relationships are a farce.
-Your coupled friends, your parents or siblings – to your mind they’re all stuck in unhappy relationships and faking it to the world.
+As a result, you became convinced that all happy couple relationships are a farce.
+Your friends, your parents, or siblings – in your mind they’re all stuck in unhappy relationships and faking it to the world.
 It becomes hard to accept that two people can be genuinely happy together.

 Related Reading: 7 Reasons To Choose The Good Guy Over The Cool, Bad One